angitha-das/React-Native-Hello-World/README.md

 Modify code and - Press the R key twice or select Reload from the Developer Menu (Ctrl + M) to see your changes!

+Refer NativeBase to style your apps - https://nativebase.io/kitchen-sink-app